 - Create an open dialogue with your health professionals; you'll be working together.

 - Take a short quiz at PsoriaticArthritisInfo.ca and discuss your results with your health practitioner.

 - Research your options to decide what works best for your lifestyle.

-"The biggest quest for me was getting the doctors to take me seriously, and to work deeper," says Conover.
+"The biggest quest for me was getting the doctors to take me seriously, and to work deeper," says Ivory.
 "I knew that once I had the diagnosis, whatever it was, at least I could then do the research to find a solution.
 Any problem is lessened once you're able to see it from all sides.
 My medical history seemed so random until we realized that what we thought were separate conditions were actually linked."

-Now that she knows she has PsA, Conover has appropriate medication to help manage her symptoms, and continues to take an active role herself via a diet rich in lean proteins, beans and greens.
+Now that she knows she has PsA, Ivory has appropriate medication to help manage her symptoms, and continues to take an active role herself via a diet rich in lean proteins, beans and greens.
 One cheat day per week helps her stay the course without feeling deprived, and helps her minimize PsA-related flare-ups.

 "It's been two years since my diagnosis, and I'm almost 100%.
 I can function like a normal, active 30-year-old," she says.
 "Yes, psoriatic arthritis is a life condition, but it's not a life sentence."

 Image via Pinterest.
 If anyone knows the source of the opening photograph, please let me know who to contact and credit!